 Click on the following link if you would like more information about the Saddleback College New Student Orientation or click on the image below to be directed to the Orientation.

 Click on the image below to be directed to your MySite student portal where you can make an appointment for the assessment exams.
 If you need help making your appointment please click here to print out the appointment help guide.

-Walk-In assessment sessions are avaliable most Mondays - Thursdays between the hours of 9am - 1:30pm.
+Walk-In assessment sessions are avaliable most Mondays - Thursdays for all students between the hours of 9am - 1:30pm.

 Attend Your Assessment Appointment!
 Arrive early and you must bring a photo ID, and know your Saddleback College student ID number.
 If you miss your assigned testing date, please repeat Step 3 listed above.
 Freshman Advantage tests are limited so please select a date you are able to attend.

 Click on the following link if you would like more information about the Student Advisement and First Semester Ed Plan or click on one of the image below to be directed to that section in your MySite.